-Additionally, leveraging ``big data" from a longitudinal perspective offers a promising way to track the trajectories of neural phenotypes that have been rarely examined in previous cross-sectional studies of psychiatric disorders \cite{wachinger2018longitudinal,vidal2019bidirectional,roeckner2021neural}.
-Investigating the association between the trajectories of neural phenotypes and cognitive or behavioral dysfunctions across different stages of the disease may further reveal the neural mechanism underlying the disease progression and psychopathology, thereby providing new insights for the development of targeted interventions.
-These new frontiers in studying psychiatric disorders can be substantially empowered by modern ML methodologies summarized in Table~\ref{tab_ML}, with demonstrated potential to stratify patients into clinically meaningful subtypes, discover novel transdiagnostic disease dimensions crossing diagnostic boundaries, and tailor treatment decisions to individual patients.
-The research outcome can deliver a significant promise in promoting the development of objective neurobiological markers-based precision medicine in psychiatry.
+Importantly, leveraging ``big data" from a longitudinal perspective offers a promising way to track the neurobiological and phenotypic trajectories that have been rarely examined in previous cross-sectional studies of psychiatric disorders \citep{wachinger2018longitudinal,vidal2019bidirectional,roeckner2021neural}.
+Such longitudinal studies may help reveal the neural mechanism underlying the disease progression, and provide new insights for the development of timely interventions.
+These new frontiers in studying psychiatric disorders can be substantially empowered by ML methodologies summarized in Table~\ref{tab_ML}, including stratifying patients into clinically meaningful subtypes, discovering novel transdiagnostic disease dimensions, and tailoring treatment decisions to individual patients.
+The research outcome can deliver a significant promise in promoting the development of objective biomarkers-based precision psychiatry.